avnet-iotconnect/meta-iotconnect-docs/QuickStart/ST/STM32MP257/board-setup.md

   - Verify the network connection for stable communication.

 - **IoTConnect Initial Setup**:
-  - To enable IoTConnect functionality, configure the connection as described in the [AI Demo Setup Guide](stm32mp-ai-demo.md).
+  - To enable IoTConnect functionality, configure the connection as described in the [IoTConnect Setup Guide](IoTConnect-setup.md).

 ---